About me - image of me in the palace in Ferrera, done in Delauncy style

 Traditional German hazelnut macaroons

-An easy recipe for these traditional German Christmas cookies – lovely and light and a great way to use up the egg whites that are left over from the rest of your Christmas baking!
+An easy recipe for these traditional German Christmas cookies – lovely and light and a great way to use up the egg whites left over from your Christmas baking!

 Cuisine German